 In summary, I do not have much more to say about this Osprey Aether AG 70 backpack, you have seen the facts and features.
 This is a very sophisticated tool and this is so obvious.
 The daypack is its true standout feature, no pack on the market can come close to it with respect to this.

-You have seen the Gregory Paragon 68 pack in the comparison table above, very lightweight and advanced new 2017 design.
-So, just to know that it also has a daypack converted from the internal sleeve, but it is with less features of course.
+You have seen the Gregory Paragon 68 pack in the comparison table above, very lightweight and advanced new design.
+So, just to know that it also has a daypack converted from the internal sleeve, but it is with fewer features of course.

-Also, if this Aether AG 70 is too expensive for you, check the Kelty Coyote 65, this is a new pack in the series, launched in 2017.
+Also, if this Aether AG 70 is too expensive for you, check the Kelty Coyote 65, this is a new pack in the series.
+Finally, to stress that there exists a parallel Ariel AG series for women, so please see my text about the Ariel AG 55 and Ariel AG 65.

 Thank you for reading.
 I hope this text has been useful to you.
 If this is so, please share it with others.
 If you have any question or comment, please use the comment box below.
 Have a nice day.